NGC 1545

-NGC 1545 is an open cluster in the constellation Perseus.
-It was discovered by William Herschel on December 28, 1790.
-It is located in the north-eastern part of the constellation, a few arcminutes east of the 4.5 magnitude star b Persei, near the equally large and bright NGC 1528 (m = 6.4), which is less than 1.5° towards the northwest.
+NGC 1545 is an open cluster of stars in the northern constellation of Perseus.
+It was discovered by German-British astronomer William Herschel on December 28, 1790.
+This cluster is located in the north-eastern part of the constellation, a few arcminutes east of the 4.5 magnitude star b Persei, near the equally large and bright NGC 1528 (m = 6.4), which is less than 1.5° towards the northwest.
 However, it is less dense and rich.
 The brightest star of the cluster is a K5 III giant star, with 7.1 magnitude, but its membership is questionable.
 One more 7.9 magnitude star is visible at the north edge of the cluster.